markthos/Pro-Readme-Generator/README.md

   N/A

   ## Tests
-  Please try to break this code and make sure to let me know when you do so I can fix it!
+  Please for the love of JavaScript try to break this code and make sure to let me know when you do, so I can fix it!

   ## Questions
-  The link to my application is https://github.com/markthos/Pro-Readme-Generator.
+  The link to my application is https://github.com/markthos/Pro-Readme-Generator#title.
 If you have any questions, please feel free to contact me through github or directly by email. https://github.com/markthos aydenthos@gmail.com